MARTIMM/gnome-gtk3/docs/content-docs/reference/Gdk3/Events.md

   * UInt $.time: the time of the event in milliseconds.

-  * UInt $.state: (type `Gnome::Gdk3::ModifierType`): a bit-mask representing the state of the modifier keys (e.g. Control, Shift and Alt) and the pointer buttons.
-See `Gnome::Gdk3::ModifierType`.
+  * UInt $.state: (type `GdkModifierType`): a bit-mask representing the state of the modifier keys (e.g. Control, Shift and Alt) and the pointer buttons.
+See `GdkModifierType`.

   * UInt $.keyval: the key that was pressed or released.
-See the `gdk/gdkkeysyms.h` header file for a complete list of GDK key codes.
+See the **Gnome::Gdk3::Keysyms** class for a complete list of GDK key codes.

   * Int $.length: the length of *string*.